payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 Rely on type coercision with `==`, instead use `===`

-Modify things you don’t own
+Modify things you don't own

 Use the `with` statement